 Flair also includes a bottomless portafilter, which I loved using to monitor the shot during the extraction.

 The Flair 58 has an ergonomic handle that makes it easier to apply pressure and a pressure gauge.
 While the Flair 58 certainly requires more effort and learning than other options on this list, it’s easier than other manual machines.
-The handle and pressure gauge makes it easy to get the hang of generating nine bars of pressure for each shot.
+The handle and pressure gauge make it easy to get the hang of generating nine bars of pressure for each shot.

 Who is it for?
 Flair 58 is an excellent choice if you want a machine that creates a flavorful espresso but are on a budget.
-It’s more affordable than most semi and super-automatic machines and gives you complete control over the brewing process, if you’re willing to do more work.
+It’s more affordable than most semi and super-automatic machines and gives you complete control over the brewing process if you’re willing to do more work.

 Pros